Just a moment...

 Press 'Enter' after typing page number.

-Issue (i): Whether the petitioner, who neither signed nor verified the return, could be prosecuted under section 277 of the Income-tax Act.
+Issues: Whether the petitioner, who neither signed nor verified the income-tax return for the relevant assessment year, could be proceeded against for an offence under section 277 of the Income-tax Act, and whether section 278B could be invoked retrospectively to sustain the charge.